dortania/OpenCore-Install-Guide/macos-limits.md

 * Intel's High-End Desktops and Server CPUs.
   * Nehalem through Cascade Lake X are supported by this guide.
 * Intel's Core "i" and Xeon series laptop CPUs
-  * Arrendale through Ice Lake are supported by this guide.
+  * Arrandale through Ice Lake are supported by this guide.
   * Note that Mobile Atoms, Celeron and Pentium CPUs are not supported
 * AMD's Desktop Bulldozer (15h), Jaguar (16h) and Ryzen (17h) CPUs
   * Laptop CPUs are **not** supported